Victims of Catholic Church Abuse Deserve Passionate Representation

 Even after decades of victims coming forward, stories of sexual abuse, coercion, and manipulation within the Catholic Church continue to emerge.
 In 2019, the U.S. Conference of Catholic Bishops’ Secretariat of Child and Youth Protection stated that there were over 4,200 allegations of child sexual abuse by Catholic clergy.
 Reports of Catholic Church abuse often include sexual abuse of a minor, child pornography, or sexual abuse or manipulation of a church or staff member.

 Victims of sexual abuse at the hands of a bishop, priest, archdiocese, or other church official have the right to seek legal justice.
 However, not all victims feel safe speaking out after their assault.
 With the 2021 passing of the Louisiana House Bill 492, childhood victims of sexual abuse have been given more power and freedom to take action against their abusers.
-If you are a victim 28 years of age or older, you can file your claim—no matter how old—through 2024.
+According to the law, victims aged 28 years or older you can file a claim—no matter how long ago the incident occurred—through 2024.
+This law has been challenged recently, with the Louisiana Supreme Court set to rule on the matter soon.
+However, victims are encouraged to file their claims before the 2024 deadline.

 If you were abused by a representative of the Catholic Church, contact an attorney from Mansfield Melancon Cranmer & Dick (MMCD).
 Our lawyers support and empower victims of sexual abuse by helping them pursue justice through the legal system.
-Your actions may not only help you seek justice against the abuser, but they may also help protect others from future sexual abuse.
+Your actions may not only help you seek justice against the abuser.
+They may also help protect others from future sexual abuse.

 How Should Victims Proceed?